ebtc-protocol/ebtc/README.md

 ## Project Structure

 ### Directories
-- `papers` - Whitepaper and math papers inherited from Liquity: a proof of eBTC's CDP order invariant, and a derivation of the scalable Stability Pool staking formula
 - `packages/contracts/` - The backend development folder, contains the Hardhat and Foundry projects, contracts, and tests
 - `packages/contracts/contracts/` - The core back end smart contracts written in Solidity
 - `packages/contracts/test/` - JS test suite for the system.
 Tests run in Mocha/Chai
 - `packages/contracts/foundry_test/` - Foundry test suite for the system
 - `packages/contracts/tests/` - Python test suite for the system.
 Tests run in Brownie
 - `packages/contracts/gasTest/` - Non-assertive tests that return gas costs for eBTC operations under various scenarios
-- `packages/contracts/fuzzTests/` - Echidna tests, and naive "random operation" tests
 - `packages/contracts/migrations/` - contains Hardhat scripts for deploying the smart contracts to the blockchain
 - `packages/contracts/utils/` - external Hardhat and node scripts - deployment helpers, gas calculators, etc